GaganaBShetty/ip/README.md

 Program 3:Develop a program to find sum and mean of a set of images.
 Create n number of images and read the directory and perform operation.

+Description:listdir() returns a list containing the names of the entries in the directory given by path.
+The list is in arbitrary order.
+It does not include the special entries '.' and '..' even if they are present in the directory.

 import cv2
 import os
 path = 'C:\Users\MCA\Downloads\gagana'